-Applicants must have taken the Graduate Record Examination (GRE) or another equivalent standardized test (GMAT, for example).
-The department requires a minimum GRE score of 300 for the combined Quantitative and Verbal Reasoning Tests and a 4.0 on the Analytical Writing Test.
+Food Science applicants must have taken the Graduate Record Examination (GRE) or another equivalent standardized test (GMAT, for example).
+The program requires a minimum GRE score of 300 for the combined Quantitative and Verbal Reasoning Tests and a 4.0 on the Analytical Writing Test.
 If another standardized test is used in place of the GRE, then the applicant should score at or above the 57th percentile for that test.
 GRE test scores are valid for five years.
+Admittance tests are not required for the Nutritional Science or MS/DI programs.